ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - Detectors have depth, penetration depth is correlated to wavelength, might use that for corrections.
 - Grazing incidence SANS, off-specular
+- Integration with experiment control
+  - measure until curve does not change anymore
+  - detect errors, such as peak not where expected?